Strategic Solutions Research Presents Nielsen Audio June '20 Ratings & Spring '20 Books Released Today

 -

-NIELSEN AUDIO JUNE '20 Ratings are out TODAY for RICHMOND; BUFFALO; ROCHESTER, NY; BIRMINGHAM; GREENVILLE-SPARTANBURG; and SPRING '20 Books for FREDERICKSBURG, VA; ASHEVILLE, NC; TUSCALOOSA, AL; ELMIRA-CORNING, NY; and OLEAN, NY.
+NIELSEN AUDIO JUNE '20 Ratings are out TODAY for FT.
+MYERS; DAYTON; GRAND RAPIDS; METRO FAIRFIELD COUNTY; TUCSON; TULSA; and SPRING '20 Books for BATTLE CREEK, MI; DANBURY, CT; FT.
+SMITH, AR; KALAMAZOO, MI; LIMA, OH; MCALLEN-BROWNSVILLE-HARLINGEN, TX; MUSKEGON, MI; NEW HAVEN, CT; and SARASOTA, FL.
 Find the 12+ ratings for the subscribing stations in the ALLACCESS.COM NIELSEN AUDIO section after 2p (PT).

-Coming MONDAY, JULY 20th: JUNE '20 Ratings for ALBANY-SCHENECTADY-TROY; SYRACUSE; and SPRING '20 Books for AUGUSTA, ME; BANGOR, ME; BURLINGTON, VT; CONCORD, NH; HUDSON VALLEY, NY; LEBANON-RUTLAND-WHITE RIVER JUNCTION, VT; MANCHESTER, NH; MONTPELIER, VT; NEWBURGH-MIDDLETON, NY; PORTLAND, ME; PORTSMOUTH-DOVER-ROCHESTER, NH; POUGHKEEPSIE, NY; UTICA, NY; and WATERTOWN, NY.
+Coming WEDNESDAY, JULY 22nd: JUNE '20 Ratings for HONOLULU; FRESNO; WILKES BARRE-SCRANTON; ALLENTOWN; ALBUQUERQUE; EL PASO; KNOXVILLE; JOHNSON CITY-KINGSPORT-BRISTOL; and SPRING '20 Books for LAS CRUCES-DEMING, NM; SUNBURY-SELINSGROVE-LEWISBRG, PA; VISAILA-TULARE-HANFORD, CA; and WILLIAMSPORT, PA.

 -